Profile component requires configuration.

 International students whose home countries require that they participate in two years of military service, will not be required to apply for readmission after they return from their Leave of Absence for military service, provided that they meet the following conditions: (1) they are on leave for just four regular semesters (Fall and Spring); (2) they provide written proof of their military service during the leave time period; and (3) they provide proof of an honorable discharge.
 Any English translations of necessary documentation must be provided by accredited third-party translators.
 Students on a military Leave of Absence who fail to meet the conditions must apply for readmission with no guarantee of acceptance.

 Usually, Leaves of Absence are requested prior to the first day of classes of the semester.
-Requests for leaves after the first day will be evaluated on a case-by-case basis.
-When a leave is requested, students must withdraw from all classes through Albert.
-The process is not completed until they are provided further instruction from Student Affairs and the Office of Student Services.
+Requests for leaves after the first day will be evaluated on a case-by-case basis by the Office of Student Affairs.

 A Leave of Absence is approved for one semester or for two consecutive semesters.
 If a student is not able to return after two consecutive semesters on leave, he or she will be required to apply for readmission.
 However, in the event of an extended medical leave, readmission is not necessary.